Welcome to the Holbeton Primary School Governing Board page.

 |Deborah Fox – Clerk to the Governors - email@example.com|

 We moved to Holbeton in 1982 and my 3 children grew up in Holbeton and I have always taken an active role in village and community life.
 I retired in 2008 after a long career in the NHS working as an Intensive Care Nurse, School Nurse, Health Visitor and for the last 20 years in Service Management and as Senior Nurse for Safeguarding Children at Derriford Hospital.

 I have also been a Magistrate sitting in Adult and Youth Courts in Plymouth.
 Over the years I have been actively involved with Holbeton Twinning Society.
 I am also the Secretary of the Village Hall Committee.
 I am actively involved in our Parish Church.

-As a school Governor I am fully committed in helping to ensure that the school continues to flourish.
+As an Associate member I am fully committed in helping to ensure that the school continues to flourish.
 In my spare time I have a wide range of interests.
 I love the countryside we live in and enjoy walking, watching wildlife and nature.
 I love sport and regularly play tennis.
 I sing in the Community Choir and I enjoy gardening.
 I also belong to a variety of clubs and societies in my quest for life-long learning!!